Technology Guide to Working Remotely

 - The video gives a good overview of Google Chat on mobile, and shows how to easily call your colleagues.

-You can access your Adelphi Gmail at any time through eCampus.
-The Gmail app is also available to download on your mobile device:
+You can access your Adelphi email at any time through eCampus.

 Phone and Voicemail